Tips to Stay Fit During College

 Fit small increments of exercise into your daily travels.
-Instead of walking directly to the buildings you need to get to, take the long way around.
+Instead of walking directly to the buildings, you need to get to, take a long way around.
 If you’re ever early to class, take a stroll through the different levels of the building.

 Use the stairs instead of the elevator.
 It may seem like you don’t have time for these detours, but you just might find that you don’t need to be in a rush all the time anyway.
 And the exercise will make you more awake and alert for making better use of the time you have.

 It’s easy to neglect your exercise routine when you have so much on your plate.